lowRISC/opentitan/doc/project/rfc_process.md

   The TC will maintain examples of high quality RFCs to refer to in terms of structure and approach.
 * The RFC authors may solicit early feedback while preparing an RFC, possibly before sharing publicly.
    * If requested, the TC could help to nominate a small group to shepherd the RFC.
-* If the RFC may contain certification sensitive material (guidance to be shared), it should be first sent to cert-sensitive-priv@lowrisc.org for clearance before sharing more widely.
+* If the RFC potentially contains information that could be certification-sensitive (guidance to be shared), send a note to security@opentitan.org first for feedback.
 * The RFC is shared publicly by filing a GitHub issue and tagging with the `Type:RFC` label.
 * Once the author is happy that the RFC is complete, they submit it to the Technical Committee for review by adding the label `For TC Review`.
 * The Technical Committee will consider active RFCs in each meeting (those that have been marked ready for at least a week).